veroca88/veroca88/README.md

 ### 🌱 I’m currently working on

-- Weather Chart App
+- Personal Blog

-  > Using Node.js Express.js Axios, React.js and Chart.js
+  > Next.js, Tailwind, AWS

 ### 👯 I’m looking to collaborate on